 All living things use a process called respiration to get energy to stay alive.
-Cellular respiration in plants is the process used by plants to convert nutrients obtained from soil into energy which fuels the plants’ cellular activities.
+Cellular respiration in plants is the process used by plants to convert the glucose made during photosynthesis into energy which fuels the plants’ cellular activities.

-During respiration, plants consume nutrients to keep plant cells alive while during photosynthesis, plants create their own food.
+During respiration, plants consume food to keep plant cells alive while during photosynthesis, plants create their own food.

 Plant Respiration And Photosynthesis Formula